 A writer and activist since the mid-1980s, Robin Gorna's focus has been AIDS, women's rights, advocacy and strategy.
 She has led and founded several organisations, most recently the global SheDecides movement.
-Since early 2020 she has been writing about COVID, including living with Long COVID, and how to learn from AIDS for other health and social justice campaigns.
-She is Vice Chair of the Technical Review Panel (TRP) for the Global Fund to fight AIDS, TB and Malaria, having previously served as Focal Point for the group of Human Rights and Gender Equality experts.
-She also sits on the UK NHS Long COVID Taskforce as a "Patient and Public Voice representative".
-In the early '90s her book "Vamps, Virgins & Victims: How can Women fight AIDS?" was one of the first to describe the impact of AIDS on women.
+Since early 2020 she has been writing about COVID, including living with Long COVID, and learning from AIDS for other health and social justice campaigns.
+She is Vice Chair of the Technical Review Panel (TRP) for the Global Fund to fight AIDS, TB and Malaria, and Co-Chair & cofounder of the Global COVID Communities Board, as well as a founding member of the UK NHS Long COVID Taskforce.
+In the early '90s her book "Vamps, Virgins & Victims: How can Women fight AIDS?" was one of the first to discuss AIDS and women.
+She is working on a new book: Two Plagues: An activist memoir of death, discrimination and dignity.

-While still a student at St John's College, Oxford she volunteered for the Terrence Higgins Trust (the UK's national AIDS charity).
-During these early days of the crisis, she initially coordinated the "Buddy", direct support, services then joined the Board of Directors; she subsequently joined the senior management team as director of the Health Promotion Department.
+While still a student at St John's College, Oxford she volunteered for UK charities the Terrence Higgins Trust and Frontliners (the UK's national network of people living with AIDS).
+During these early days of the crisis, she initially co-ordinated the "Buddy", direct support, services then joined the Board of Directors; she subsequently joined the senior management team as director of the Health Promotion Department.
 She went on to lead campaigns and organisations on three continents, playing key roles in the global response to the AIDS pandemic.
 Her international work started with a secondment to the European Commission in 1991 to advance European collaboration on AIDS, Drugs and NGOs.
 She worked on the 8th World AIDS Conference and co-Chaired the 12th in 1998, as well as the 6th International Congress on AIDS in Asia & the Pacific in 2001.